Cronulla sand dunes: Aboriginal culture

 The sand hills of Kurnell possess historical, cultural, scientific and natural significance as a place of early European contact with the Gweagal people.
 The site has significant Aboriginal signs of habitation, from carvings, ceremonial sites, middens and sites of flaked sharpening stones.
 The site is of significant interest to the Aboriginal community, as many of the other hills and dunes that were inhabited by their ancestors have now disappeared.
 As the dunes move or drift, most of the sites once occupied by the Aboriginal people have been covered and preserved.

 The original inhabitants on the Kurnell Peninsula were the Gweagal people, a clan of the Tharawal (or Dharawal) tribe who occupied the region for thousands of years.
 Their tribe spanned the areas between the Cooks and Georges Rivers from the shores of Botany Bay and westwards towards Liverpool.
 According to a Gweagal elder, "Dharawal is similar to a state and Gweagal is similar to a shire within the state, Cunnel (Kurnell) is a family village within the shire".
 A clan consisted of approximately 20 to 50 people who lived in their own territory.
 They had no written language and each tribe had its own dialect.
 They knew how to light fires long before the arrival of white man.
 Their clothing consisted of a woven hair sash in which they used to carry tools and weapons and sometimes the optional possum-skin coat for the winter season.
 The Gweagal were the northernmost people of the Dharawal nation.
 They fished from canoes or from the shore using barbed spears and fishing lines with hooks in and around Botany Bay and the Georges River.
 Waterfowl could be caught in the swamplands (Towra Point), and the variety of soils would have supported a variety of edible and medicinal plants.
 Birds and their eggs, possums, wallabies and goannas were also a part of their staple diet, in which they made fur coats and ceremonial attire.
 The abundance of fish and other foodstuffs in these heavily timbered waterways meant that these natives were less nomadic than those of Outback Australia.
 The various middens, rock carvings and paintings in the area confirm this.

 The Gweagal were the guardians of the sacred white clay pits in their territory.
-Members of the tribe walked hundreds of miles to collect the clay, it was considered sacred amongst the indigenous locals and had many uses.
+Members of the tribe walked hundreds of miles to collect the clay, as it was considered sacred amongst the indigenous locals and had many uses.
 They used it to line the base of their canoes so they could light fires, and also as a white body paint, (as witnessed by Captain James Cook).
 Colour was added to the clay using berries, which produced a brightly coloured paint that was used in ceremonies.
 It was also eaten as a medicine, an antacid.
 Geebungs and other local berries were mixed in the clay and it was eaten as a dietary supplement with zinc.
 Today members of the Tharawal people still live near the Cronulla sand dunes and participate in their traditional Aboriginal art and culture.